-Ambulatory surgery centers (ASCs) offer convenience, but involve many of the same risks as surgery in a hospital.
+Ambulatory surgery centers (ASCs) involve many of the same risks as surgery in a hospital.
 Surgery center insurance protects your facility against the high costs of patient lawsuits, cyberattacks, and more.

 These policies provide coverage for the most common risks faced by ASCs.